nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 :::caution

 Sofie supports only one package manager running for a Studio.
 Attaching more at a time will result in weird behaviour due to them fighting over reporting the statuses of packages.
-If you feel like you need multiple, then you likely want to run package manager in the split setup instead.
+If you feel like you need multiple, then you likely want to run package manager in the distributed setup instead.

 :::